-Most people spent too little attention on this exercise because a lot of people alwasy have the feeling that they have to “do something”.
-If not, they feel nerveus or they think they are wasting time… But during this exercise you are not supposed to do anything.
+Most people place too little attention on this exercise because a lot of people have the feeling that they always need to be “doing something”.
+If not, they feel nervous or they think they are wasting time… But during this exercise you are not supposed to do anything.

 You just have to BE THERE.